 If you want to learn more about CIRM funding decisions or make a comment directly to our board, join us at a public meeting.
 You can find agendas for upcoming public meetings on our meetings page.

 CIRM does not track stem cell clinical trials.
 If you or a family member is interested in participating in a clinical trial, please visit clinicaltrials.gov to find a trial near you.

 Roughly five million people are living with Alzheimer’s disease in the U.S. today.
-Those people generally live much shorter lives and their medical expenses, combined with lost income for both them and their caregivers, exceeds $170 billion a year.
+Those people generally live much shorter lives and their medical expenses, combined with lost income for both them and their caregivers, is approximately $226 billion a year.
 Alzheimer’s disease is currently the sixth leading cause of death in the U.S. There are no drugs to treat the disease, although some do relieve symptoms.

 One problem that has slowed new treatments for Alzheimer’s disease is the fact that no animal model truly mimics the disease.
 Drugs that have effectively treated animals with a form of Alzheimer’s haven’t worked in humans.
 What that means is that we need a better way of finding new drugs.
 California’s stem cell agency funds several awards to researchers who are creating stem cell models of the disease in a lab dish using cells from Alzheimer’s patients.
 They can then test drugs on those Alzheimer’s disease neurons to look for ones that eliminate symptoms of the disease.
 These models are the only way of testing drugs in actual human cells.